 Rationale for University Studies

-The University has made a Commitment to Student Learning, which is expressed in this statement:
+The University has made a Commitment to Student Learning:

 A University of Massachusetts Dartmouth education is a foundation from which graduates continually engage and impact their community, both locally and globally.
 In all aspects of their lives, UMass Dartmouth graduates skillfully locate, analyze, synthesize and evaluate information and can communicate their knowledge effectively and creatively.
 They have depth in a field of study and broad knowledge across many areas of inquiry, and they continue after graduation to explore and to acquire understanding within and beyond their field of study.
 UMass Dartmouth graduates think critically and possess the confidence to integrate and apply their learning to solving complex problems.
 They have excellent interpersonal skills and a sense of purpose.
 Guided by empathy and integrity, UMass Dartmouth graduates respond constructively to changing personal, professional and societal challenges in a diverse world.